dkleinvelderman/FinTech_Project_2/README.md

 ---
 ![Carousel](./images/Carousel.JPG)

-## Proposal
+## Summary
-Our project is to collect altcoin data (sans BTC & ETH) from the Binance API to create and compare a short-term algorithmic trading strategy with a medium-term buy and hold strategy.
-In reference to our short term strategy, we will utilize (TECHNICAL INDICATOR/s) while implementing regression and natural language processing (Reddit API) in our buy and hold strategy.
-Then we'll compare the returns of the models and ultimately determine which strategy is more profitable to implement.
+Our project is to create and compare a short-term algorithmic trading strategy with a medium-term buy and hold strategy.
+In reference to our short term strategy, we utilize the RSI and MACD while implementing regression and natural language processing in our buy and hold strategy.
+The latter strategy uses daily BTC exchange rate data and focuses on nine currencies with three distinct use cases.
+We gathered data from the Binance API for both strategies and the Reddit API for NLP.
+Finally we compared the returns of the models and ultimately determined which strategy is more profitable to implement.

-## Brainstorm
-*   Investing in different types of crypto
-*   Types meaning 'use-cases'
-*   Payments, security, utility
-*   Plug our most accurate model into a trading algo
+TL;DR- Using ML and NLP to filter through altcoins, can we make more money with a short term trading strategy or a buy and hold strategy.

 ### Crypto Investment Strategy can be based on:

 1.   the fundamentals of various crypto projects (e.g. white paper, activity and experience of team, use case, what problem does it solve, is there a working product, listed on exchanges, partnerships, trading volume, market cap, supply) https://coinmarketcap.com/